y1hao/octo-tree/README.md

 - `--width` defaults to `1440` CSS pixels (3/4 of the serve viewport width).
 - `--aspect` defaults to `4:3` (format `x:y`).
 - `--ref` defaults to `HEAD` (any valid git ref/commit SHA).
+- `--level` fixes the number of concentric levels in the SVG output; deeper branches terminate at the outer ring.

 The PNG is rendered at the requested CSS width/height with a device scale factor of `2`, so the output bitmap is twice as dense as the viewport dimensions.